svercillo/AI-Real-Estate-Valuation/README.md

 THIS REPRESENTS A CLOSED REPOSITORY

-Check out the demo at:   [DEMO LINK]("https://ai-real-estate-valuator.herokuapp.com")
+Check out the demo at:  <"https://ai-real-estate-valuator.herokuapp.com">